maim-lain/fourelements/book-2/home.md

 ### Farm mechanics for the autistic:
 - How do I get more girls?
   - Once you unlock the farm every time you win a battle you get +1 fresh girl.
 You can also buy used girls for $250 at the shop but it's a waste of money, so never buy them.
-- How do I make them pregnant?
-  - Fuck the fresh and used girls to make them pregnant.
 - How does pregnancy work?
   - Visiting the farm for the first time on a day will give +1 farm visits.
 Pregnant girls need '20 farm visits' to give birth.
 The game says it's '20 days' but actually pregnant girls will only progress in their pregnancy if you visit the farm.
 To give an example, if a girl is 1/20 days pregnant and you don't visit the farm for 100 days she will still be 1/20 days pregnant even after 100 days have passed.
 Visiting the farm multiple times on the same day will still only give +1 farm visits.
 After a pregnant girl gives birth she becomes a used girl.
 - How do Azula visits work?